j30393/logic-locking/baseline/readme.md

 ## How to use the bash
 1. put the `run_benchmark.sh` in baseline
+2. Run `source /home/HardwareSecurity112/tools/HS_Final_Project/env.cshrc`
-2. In the workstation, please make sure that the format is in linux form.
+3. In the workstation, please make sure that the format is in linux form.
-3. `bash run_benchmark.sh`
+4. `bash run_benchmark.sh`
 ![alt text](./source/profiling.png)

 ## template from